PrincetonUniversity/advanced-command-line/04_regex/README.md

 ```
 HINT: use character classes and quantifiers.

-A range is specified like so:
+A range quantifier is specified like so:
 ```
 egrep 'a{1,3}' words.txt  # match between 1 and 3 a's, inclusive
 egrep 'a{0,1}' words.txt  # match 0 or 1 a